palmb/miniSyno32/Readme.md

 for example if you use a new or other WIFI or your password has changed follow these
 steps:

-1. Every time the board powers up, it creates its ***own* temporary Wifi for 90 seconds**.
-It is named `miniSyno`.
+1. Power up the board and wait for the blue status LED to blink fast (5 times per second)
+2. Reset the board during the blinking phase (switch off and on again)
+3. Do the same again: in the blinking phase reset the board again.
+4. Now the LED should be on permanently, and you successfully entered the WIFI setup.
+5. The board now provide an **own** WIFI, named `miniSyno`.
-2. Connect to it with the following password: `make syno great again`
+6. Connect to this WIFI with the password: `make syno great again`
-3. Open your favorite browser and enter `192.168.4.1`.
+7. Open your favorite browser and enter `192.168.4.1`.
 Ensure that you only enter the numbers and dots as they are, without any `http` or `www` upfront.
-4. You should see now a minimal website.
-Once you see this website you have 10 minutes to enter the new WIFI credentials for **your** WIFI.
+8. You should now see a minimal website, where you can enter the new WIFI credentials for **your** WIFI.
-5. If you were too slow to connect simply power it up again - did you try turning it off and on again ;)
+9. As soon you hit the `Submit` button, the board will tear down the miniSyno-WIFI and try to connect to your WIFI.
+10. Wait up to 30 seconds and observe the blue status LED.
+If the board can connect to your WIFI, the LED should blink **twice** slowly (on for half a sec and off for half a sec).
+Otherwise, start again with step 1.

-> **Hint:** While the `miniSyno` WIFI is active the blue LED of the board flashes
+> **Hint:** While the `miniSyno` WIFI is active the blue LED of the board is on all the time
-> twice a second.

 # Development